tanutb/Astar-8puzzle-maze/README.md

 ```

 The shortest move is 31
->But it takes an hour to find that
+>But it takes an hour to find that path